jrounds/bsve/README.md

 ...
 ```

-*OPTION 2.
+OPTION 2.
 Skip NULL fields

-When you figure out where NULL fields are located, you can skip them.
+When you figure out where NULLs are located, you can skip them.
 ```
 ldply( lapply(x$result[[10]]$fields, "[",  1:2), "data.frame")
 ```

-*OPTION 3.
+OPTION 3.
 USE `do.call`

 There are two problems with `do.call`.
-First, if a tag if missing, it
+First, if a tag if missing, I think it
  will fill the row by silenting repeating values.
 Second, while the table
  looks correct, each column is actually a
  [list](https://stat.ethz.ch/pipermail/r-help//2012-November/340399.html)